killvi/localExecutionHttpsError/README.md

 > Note: The Client Id and the Client Secret are not importante here.
 Personnaly I put my project Id as Cloud Client Id and a random letter as Client Secret.

-##### 2.2.2 Install Google Home App
+### 2.2.2 Install Google Home App
 1. Go on Google Play or Apple store and dowload Google Home.

 <img src="./images/phone_google_home.jpg" height="400px">

 2. Configure your Google Home mini to work with your app.

-3. Now add your devices environment.
-Here, it will be your virtual devices.
-Follow these steps:
+3. Now add your devices environment on your google home app.
+Open it and, follow these steps:

 <img src="./images/phone_acceuil.jpg" height="400px">  | <img src="./images/phone_configure.jpg" height="400px"> | <img src="./images/phone_add_skill.jpg" height="400px">